Technology

 What Is Inventory Management?

-Inventory management is the method by which businesses ensure they have a steady stock of goods, whether they be supplies, finished products, or other assets necessary to operations.
+Inventory management is how businesses make sure they hold a steady stock of goods, whether those are supplies, finished products, or other assets the operation depends on.

 Why Are Inventory Models Important?